 As a bonus, you can make these anytime and give them right away!

 You'll want to prepare for this homemade gift project by purchasing vanilla beans (the experts say they actually prefer the less expensive grade B beans for making extracts, because they have less water and more oils)...

 ...as well as high quality bottles (I used these bottles for this tutorial, they are perfect for this project and come in a package of 12).

-Other than that, you can literally make these bottles of vanilla the same day as you give them!
+If you have vanilla beans, vodka and bottles, you can literally make these vanilla gifts the same day as you are going to give them!

 As a bonus, vanilla made this way gets stronger and sweeter with age (just like your friendships) and can be topped off with more vodka as it's used, creating a bottle of everlasting vanilla extract!

 The following tutorial will show you step-by-step how to make vanilla extract that is everlasting and perfect for gift giving...

 Free printables included in this "How to Make Vanilla Extract" tutorial:

 1. Wash Jars.
 Wash each jar and all lids with warm soapy water.
 Rinse well and allow to dry.